OWASP/www-chapter-israel/index.md

 ## Local News

+* Hope everyone is ok and staying safe in the current situation.
+The Global OWASP team are aware of the challenges we are facing and are there for us.
+* Due to the current situation, [OWASP membership is available without charge](https://owasp.org/blog/2023/11/27/force-majeure-membership) for people based in Israel (as well as Ukraine and the West Bank and Gaza).
+To register [visit this page](https://owasp.org/membership/force_majeure/).
 * Stay tuned for details on our next meetup!
 * Our [February 2024 meetup](https://www.meetup.com/owasp-israel/events/296831820/) was amazing!
 Thank you for coming and hope you enjoyed our great speakers!
 * Thank you for attending AppSec IL 2023!
 It was a pleasure to see you after a long period of virtual conferences.
 Your presence made the event even more special.